Kiko Femenía: Barcelona

 Femenía joined FC Barcelona Atlètic on 6 July 2011, for €2 million plus €1.5 million in add-ons.
 He scored his first official goal for his new team on 4 September, opening the score in a 4–0 away victory over FC Cartagena.

 Femenía netted five times in 30 games – 23 starts – in his first season, helping the Catalans to the eighth position.

 Real Madrid

 In late August 2013, Femenía was released by Barcelona, stating that he had been "ruined emotionally".
-Just hours later, he signed for Real Madrid, being assigned to the reserves in the second division.
+He signed for Real Madrid shortly after, being assigned to the reserve side in the second division.

 Femenía appeared in only five matches during the whole campaign, which ended in relegation, and left the club in December 2014.

 Alcorcón

 On 7 January 2015, Femenía signed a six-month deal with AD Alcorcón also of the second tier.
 He totalled 996 minutes of action during the season, helping his team finish 11th.